The traditional clinical development model needs to change.

 Topics covered in the report:

-Watch ICON’s CIO, Tom O’Leary in conversation with Hannah Kuchler, US Pharma and Biotech Correspondent discuss of digital disruption in pharma and the need to transform clinical trials.
+Watch ICON’s CIO, Tom O’Leary in conversation with Hannah Kuchler, US Pharma and Biotech Correspondent discuss digital disruption in pharma and the need to transform clinical trials.
 Recorded late November 2019 at the Financial Times Global Pharmaceutical and Biotechnology conference in London.

 Chen Admati (Intel) and Marie McCarthy (ICON) talk about utilising emerging technologies to improve the efficiency of research and development in the pharmaceutical industry in this PharmaVOICE podcast.
 Listen now.